<img alt="" src="https://secure.bass2poll.com/217461.png" style="display:none;">

 Aerosol-based fire suppression systems provide total flooding capabilities, gaseous matter, and ultra-fine solid particles.
 These systems require minimal maintenance and are considered environmentally friendly.
 They are generally considered safe for use in occupied spaces.
 The downside is that aerosol residue can damage sensitive electronics and critical components if left uncleaned.

 The last option for wind turbine fire suppression systems is clean agent systems.
-These systems utilize suppression agents, like Chemours FM-200 and 3M Novec 1230, which are environmentally safe, leave no residue, does not damage equipment, and is safe for people in occupied spaces.
+These systems utilize suppression agents, like Chemours FM-200 and FK-5-1-12, which are environmentally safe, leave no residue, does not damage equipment, and is safe for people in occupied spaces.
 The systems require minimal space for the clean agent cylinders and are less likely of a false discharge.
 Systems like Firetrace, do not require electricity and use fire detection tubing that is routed around fire-prone areas within the wind turbine.
 Once a fire is detected, the tubing will burst, activating the systems to release the clean agent to suppress the fire.

 Helpful Links